The Lebanese population is facing dire humanitarian crisis

 The serious economic crisis is also creating an exodus of doctors and nurses seeking more stability overseas.
 This has left the country's hospitals desperately understaffed and patients dangerously underserved.

 In early 2023, teacher's in Lebanon’s public schools started a strike over working conditions and pay.
 Teachers have been unable to afford transport costs for their work, and many have been pushed to their limits.

 Public schools have now closed, which has left 1 million children out of school.
 This only compounds the education disruption of 1.3 million in 2020-2021.

 Long-term lack of access to education is likely to cause serious implications on the social and emotional wellbeing of the children.
 Children with disabilities and girls are among the most vulnerable and at the most risk of never returning to school.

 We support our partners in times of crisis with:

 Where does my Donation go?

-The funds raised through this appeal will be used to provide immediate and longer-term humanitarian assistance to communities affected by crises in the Middle East.
-If any funds remain after the crisis, or if there are changes in circumstances beyond our control which limit our ability to use the funds, they are kept the Middle East Emergency Appeal so that we can respond to ongoing needs and future crises in the region.
+The funds raised through this appeal will be used to provide immediate and longer-term humanitarian assistance to communities affected by crises.
+If any funds remain after the crisis, or if there are changes in circumstances beyond our control which limit our ability to use the funds, they are kept the Emergency Response Fund so that we can respond to ongoing needs and future crises in the region.